 [ Read: How Stress Causes Hair Loss? ]

-Does Quitting Smoking Help in Stopping Hair Loss?
+Does Quitting Smoking Help Hair Growth?

 Yes, hair loss caused by smoking can stop and even be reversed once you quit smoking.
 Quitting smoking is not only the best thing for your hair, but also for your overall health.
 The hair thinning damage that happened when you were smoking, can eventually be reversed once you stop.
 As and when your body gets accustomed to the fact that you have stopped smoking, slowly your hair will start receiving the nutrients that were previously disrupted.
 It surely is a slow process, but with consistent nutrients being supplied to your hair, your hair is sure to grow back healthier and stronger.